Memorial Day and the Ramadi Mule

 We’re having a little fun with this because we truly believe it is how our fallen brothers and sisters-in-arms would want us to act.
 It is certainly how we would like those we leave behind to act.

 In honor of Memorial Day, post a picture of your Ramadi Mule with the name or names of those you are remembering along with the hashtags #RamadiMule and #NeverForgotten.
-Tag the Havok Journal, Article 107 News, and Gold Star Vodka.
+Tag the The Havok Journal and Article 107 News.

 Raise a glass to the fallen and live every day to the fullest.